Country of origin: cambodia

 [i] Do you like it?

 [r] Yes, life in France is good.
 The social system is excellent.
 As soon as we have difficulties, we are taken care of.
 Now I live in France, I wouldn’t be able to live anywhere else.
-Even if I could live in Cambodia, I would no longer be used to it.
+Even if I could live in Cambodia, I wouldn’t be used to it anymore.
 My daughter lives in Guadeloupe, in a big house, it’s French territory.
 But I’m not used to it.
-There are many Asians here.
-It’s convenient to get around.
-My daughter also tells me to go see her in the United States, but I don’t want to go there.
-I don’t want to go there.
+There are a lot of Asians here.
+It’s practical for getting around.
+My daughter also tells me to go and see her in the United States, but I don’t want to go.
+I don’t want to go.
 I’ve lived here for a long time, I’m used to it.

-[i] How do you like life in Paris?
+[i] And do you like life in Paris?

-[r] Yes!
+[f] Yes!
 I love Paris.
 And my children grew up here.
-So, I love Paris, I couldn’t live anywhere else.
+So I love Paris, I couldn’t live anywhere else.
 I’m old now.
-Isn’t that right?
+Aren’t I?

-[i] And in Paris, where do you like to go to go for a walk?
+[i] And where do you like to go for walks in Paris?

-[r] The other day, they took us to Greece, to Italy.
+[r] The other day, they took us to Greece and Italy.

-[i] Is this a trip for the seniors?
+[i] Is that a trip for senior citizens?

-[r] Yes, we were a whole group.
-In April, you must register at the Town Hall.
-It’s for seniors.
+[r] Yes, there was a whole group of us.
+In April, you have to register at the town hall.
+It’s for senior citizens.

-[i] Right now, you live in the 12th district, do you like it?
+[i] You currently live in the 12th arrondissement.
+Do you like it there?

-[r] Yes, I like it very much.
-I don’t want to leave it.
+[r] Yes, very much.
+I don’t want to leave.
 The social system in France is very good.

-[i] Do you like going to the 13th district?
+[i] Do you like going to the 13th arrondissement?
 Or Belleville?

-[r] In Belleville?
+[r] Belleville?
 Yes.
-But there’s not much.
+But there’s not much there.

 [i] And the 13th?

-[r] The 13th, I often go there, it’s next door.
-Belleville is a little further away.
+[r] I often go to the 13th, it’s nearby.
+Belleville is a bit further away.

-[i] And what are you doing in the 13th?
+[i] And what do you do in the 13th?

-I do my shopping, sometimes I see my friends, I have a coffee, I talk with my friends, then I go home.
+[r] I do my shopping, sometimes I see my friends, I have a coffee, I chat with my friends, then I go home.
 Nothing special.
 Sometimes I go to Vitry to see my youngest son’s baby.
 From time to time.

 [i] How many grandchildren do you have?
 I have nine.
 Nine grandchildren.
-They’re all grown up.
-The oldest is 21 years old.
-My grandson in the United States passed the baccalaureate.
+They are all grown up.
+The oldest is 21.
+My grandson in the United States has passed his baccalaureate.
 He works in IT.

 [i] And your other grandchildren, do they live in Paris?

 [r] The others, yes.
 My eldest son has three children.
-My youngest son has two children, that makes five.
-There is one who, from Guadeloupe, came to study in Bordeaux.
+My youngest son has two children, so that makes five.
+One of them came from Guadeloupe to study in Bordeaux.

-[i] And have you already told them your story?
+[i] And have you ever told them your story?

 [r] What do you mean?

-[i] Did you tell them how you got here?
+[i] Have you told them how you arrived?

 [r] No.

-[i] In France, did you take French courses?
+[i] Did you take French lessons in France?

-i] And now that you’re retired, what do you do on a daily basis?
+[i] And now that you are retired, what do you do on a daily basis?

 [r] Now?
 What do I do on a daily basis?
-I’m going to Vitry, I’m going to see the baby.
-Then I come back here at night, I cook, that’s it.
-Sometimes I go for a walk in the shops, to see….
-Now I’m old, what can I do?
-If I had a job, I’d work.
-If my hands didn’t hurt, I’d be working.
-Because my retirement is too small.
+I go to Vitry, I go to see the baby.
+Then I come back here in the evening, I cook, that’s it.
+Sometimes I go for a walk in the shops, to see… Now I’m old, what can I do?
+If I had work, I would work.
+If my hands didn’t hurt, I would work.
+Because my pension is too small.
 It’s not enough.
-[My husband] goes to an association, that’s good, to pass the time.
-Because when you stay home, you have no energy.
+[My husband] is involved in an association, which is good, to pass the time.
+Because when you stay at home, you have no energy.

-[i] And your children, they all have French nationality?
+[i] And your children, do they all have French nationality?

 [r] Yes, all of them.
 They are French.

-[r] I talk a little, but not a lot.
-My grandchildren say to me, “Grandma, why don’t you learn French?”
-I told them, “Why don’t you learn Chinese, and you speak to me in Chinese?”
+[r] I speak a little, but not much.
+My grandchildren say to me, ‘Grandma, why don’t you learn French?’
+I say to them, ‘Why don’t you learn Chinese, and you speak to me in Chinese?’

-[i] And you talk to them in Teochew?
+[i] And do you speak to them in Teochew?

 [r] No, in French.
 Here and there.
-To tell them more, I have no choice, I tell their mother to translate.
-There you go.
-My daughter who lives in the United States speaks French and English.
-She speaks… She also speaks Khmer, and Vietnamese.
-She’s smart.
-She’s smart.
+To tell them more, I have no choice but to ask their mother to translate.
+That’s it.
+My daughter, who lives in the United States, speaks French and English.
+She also speaks… She also speaks Khmer and Vietnamese.
+She’s intelligent.
 She also speaks a little Chinese.

-[i] And when you came to France, did you have other children?
+[i] And when you came to France, did you have any more children?

 [i] And your other brothers and sisters?

 [r] From time to time, we eat together for the holidays.
-When there are parties.
+When there are holidays.
 We eat together.
-My older brother left with me, and with my younger brother.
+My older brother left with me and my younger brother.
 I arrived first.
 I think my older brother arrived in 1980.
-Me in 1979.
-My brother-in-law, his brother-in-law, brought him to Austria.
+I arrived in 1979.
+My younger brother is his brother-in-law, he brought him to Austria.
 Two years later, he came here.

 [r] He lives in… Bobigny.